jessicasu123/strategize/doc/plan/USE_CASE.md

 * User moves game piece to invalid location

-    -    User passes x and y coordinates of new game piece location to controller
+    -    User passes x and y coordinates of game piece location to controller

     -    User calls Game.makeUserMove to validate the move with board.getMovesOfPiece (invalid in this case)